eliasejo/Ames-House-Prices/README.md

+# Ames-House-Prices:
-# Ames-House-Prices: Feature Engineering And Exploratory Data Analysis With Python
+### Feature Engineering And Exploratory Data Analysis With Python

+# Problem Statement:
+While searching for the dream house, the buyer looks at various factors, not just at the height of the basement ceiling or the proximity to an east-west railroad.
+Using the dataset, find the factors that influence price negotiations while buying a house.

 The following steps will be performed: